(Last Update: 04/22/2025)

 The role of chemicals in a mattress:

 Chemicals are commonly used for various purposes.
-Flame retardants are added to meet fire safety standards, while synthetic materials like memory foam can contain polyurethane and other agents.
+Chemicals flame retardants are added to meet fire safety standards, while synthetic materials like memory foam can contain polyurethane and other agents.

 Adhesives, dyes, and anti-microbial treatments might also introduce chemicals into the new mattress composition.

 Polyurethane foam can also cause excessive heat retention.
-High levels in mattresses lead to negative health effects and potential irritations for some individuals.
+High levels in mattresses can have negative health effects and potentially irritate some individuals.

 Potential health concerns:

-Over time, a mattress can release, or "off-gas," volatile organic compounds (VOCs) into the air.
+Over time, a mattress can release, or "off-gas," volatile organic compounds into the air.

 While many VOCs have minimal impact, some can lead to skin, eye, and respiratory irritations.
 Prolonged exposure may exacerbate allergies or asthma.